Dark-CLI/kaleem-web/src/pages/ar/index.md

 *   **Safety & Care:** Our systems are designed to detect emergencies, protect children, support elderly family members, and ensure workplace safety, providing peace of mind.
 *   **Family-like Relationship:** The AI remembers habits, passes messages, and acts like a helpful companion, fostering a sense of connection and support within the home or office environment.

+## About Us
-rofit existing homes or build smart systems from scratch, transforming ordinary spaces into intelligent, responsive environments.
+Kaleem is an Iraq-based smart home solutions company with a simple mission: to make every house smart.
+We retrofit existing homes or build smart systems from scratch, transforming ordinary spaces into intelligent, responsive environments.

 At Kaleem, we believe your home should be more than walls and wires — it should feel like a close friend that understands, cares, and interacts with you.